-The probable source for the subject was a Byzantine botanical text-book, 'Geoponica', in which it is related how Jupiter, wishing to immortalise the infant Hercules (whose mother was the mortal Alcmene), held him to the breasts of the sleeping Juno.
-The milk which spurted upwards formed the Milky Way, while some fell downwards giving rise to lilies.
+The god Jupiter wished to immortalise his infant son Hercules, whose mother was the mortal Alcmene, so he held him to the breast of his sleeping wife, the goddess Juno, to drink her milk.
+However, Juno woke.
+The milk which spurted upwards formed the Milky Way, while that which fell downwards gave rise to lilies.

 Tintoretto’s painting has been cut down by about a third and what we see now is only the upper part of the original.
 In the missing lower part, known from a seventeenth-century copy, Ops, the embodiment of Earth and mother of Juno and Jupiter, reclines on a bank beside white flowers.
 The scene relates to a medal commemorating Tintoretto’s patron, the physician Tommaso Rangone.
 It is likely that the painting is also connected to Rangone; stars and flowers were both central to his learning.

 The painting has been known as The Origin of the Milky Way since about 1857 but ‘The Nursing of Hercules’, as it was known in the eighteenth century, would be a more accurate title.
 The picture is an allegory as well as a mythological narrative.
 What we see now is only part of the original painting: about a third of Tintoretto’s original canvas was cut off the bottom at some time before 1727.